Last updated: 18 October 2018

 Direct marketing is the promotion of goods and services directly to you including through emails, SMS, phone calls and the post.
 We will only send you direct marketing materials if you would reasonably expect to receive them, or you have consented.
 If it is impractical to gain your consent, we will always provide a simple means for you to request not to receive the material.
 We will not use your sensitive information for the purposes of direct marketing unless you have given us specific prior consent.

-Our preference is to use third party service providers who are based in Australia however we may use overseas service providers to process your personal information if we reasonably believe that the overseas entity is subject to the same or similar privacy laws to those found in Australia, or you have otherwise consented to us disclosing your personal information to the overseas entity.
+We may use third party service providers that are overseas to process your personal information, however, we will not disclose your personal information to an overseas entity unless we reasonably believe that the overseas entity is subject to the same or similar privacy laws to those found in Australia, or you have otherwise consented to us disclosing your personal information to the overseas entity.